VuePress Tutorial 9 - Styling the Homepage

 Alternative Directory Structure

-If you recall from the VuePress Tutorial 4 - Directory Structure post, you also have the option of creating your palette.styl
+If you recall from the VuePress Tutorial 4 - Directory Structure post, you also have the option of creating your palette.styl file in the following location .vuepress/styles/palette.styl.

-file later on in this post, but first we're going to take a look at the index.styl
+We'll be updating the palette.styl file later on in this post, but first we're going to take a look at the index.styl file.

 # index.styl

-file is used to add global styles as well as override predefined styles which in our case are being provided by the default theme (opens new window).
+The index.styl file is used to add global styles as well as override predefined styles which in our case are being provided by the default theme (opens new window).

-Even though it's a Stylus (opens new window) file, you can also use normal CSS
+Even though it's a Stylus (opens new window) file, you can also use normal CSS syntax if you prefer.

-file in detail right now.
+We won't discuss the predefined index.styl file in detail right now.
 It's just meant to be a reference in case you want to look for a specific style you want to override, or if you're interested in learning more about the predefined styling.

-which you can override and add your own styles to:
+Here's the predefined index.styl which you can override and add your own styles to:

-Here's a link to the index.styl file (opens new window) as well and the path to the file in your project node_modules/@vuepress/theme-default/styles/index.styl
+Here's a link to the index.styl file (opens new window) as well and the path to the file in your project node_modules/@vuepress/theme-default/styles/index.styl.

 As we develop the blog we'll be using and overriding some of these predefined styles as well as defining our own styles.